Wondering about good vs bad feedback examples, especially when working with an online designer?

 It’s also not necessarily about your own personal design interests because a lot of the design decisions that your designer is making are made based on your own ideal client, not on whether they think you’ll like it or not, and this is because, at the end of the day, you are usually not your ideal client.

-Usually, the person that you’re trying to reach and talk to and sell to is somebody completely different.
+Usually, the person you’re trying to reach, talk to, and sell to is somebody completely different.

 Good Feedback Examples